 The premium transfer belt process and dust collector system was not operating at the time of the inspection.
 Per Access staff, only one product is run on this line, and is not regularly produced.
-The baghouse did appear to be properly operating at the time of the inspection.
+PM records indicate proper operation, as this emission unit was not in operation during the time of the inspection.
 Particulate emissions from this emission unit are limited to 0.1 lbs. /1,000 lbs. of exhaust gases based on test protocol.
-PM10 emissions are limited to 2.25 pph, also based on test protocol.
+PM10 emissions are limited to 2.25 pph.